apache/kyuubi-website/src/en/news/2023-01-19-new-committers-2.md

 has invited [Kaifei Yi](https://github.com/Yikf) to become our committer and we are pleased to announce that he has accepted.

-Kaifei Yi is currently working Baidu, he has been working for
+Kaifei Yi is currently working on Baidu, he has been working for

    - Major contributor of Kyuubi Spark Hive connector
    - Major contributor of Trino Frontend protocol